Microscopic origin of orbital magnetization in chiral superconductors: chiral superconductors in rhombohedral multilayer graphene

 where $\vec\tau$ denotes Pauli matrices in Nambu space. $\xi_{c,\vec k}^{o} = (\xi_{c,\vec k}-\xi_{c,-\vec k})/2$ and $\xi_{c,\vec k}^{e} = (\xi_{c,\vec k}+\xi_{c,-\vec k})/2$ are the odd and even combination of band-dispersion.
 The superconducting gap $\Delta_{\vec k}=-\Delta_{-\vec k}$ is obtained self-consistently, as discussed in the Appendix, yielding the Bogoliubov quasiparticle energies $E_{\pm,c,\vec k}$ and eigenvectors $\lvert U_{\pm,c,\vec k}\rangle$, where $\pm$ label the electron-like and hole-like branches in the Nambu representation.

-Fig~\ref{fig:mf_solution}a shows the Bogoliubov quasiparticle band dispersion for tetralayer graphene ($N=4$) with the inset indicating the electron and hole Fermi surfaces.
-Fig~\ref{fig:mf_solution}b shows the phase winding of the $p-ip$ superconducting order parameter, which rotates by $2\pi$ upon traversing a closed loop counterclockwise in momentum space.
-Fig~\ref{fig:mf_solution}c plots the normalized Anderson pseudospin vector, $\hat{\vec d}_{\vec k}=\vec d_{\vec k}/|\vec d_{\vec k}|$, revealing a skyrmion-like texture.
-The associated Pontryagin index of the skryrmion ($C=-1$) is the topological invariant of the chiral superconductor.
+Figure~\ref{fig:mf_solution}a shows the Bogoliubov quasiparticle band dispersion for tetralayer graphene ($N=4$) with the inset indicating the electron and hole Fermi surfaces.
+Figure~\ref{fig:mf_solution}b shows the phase winding of the $p-ip$ superconducting order parameter, which rotates by $2\pi$ upon traversing a closed loop counterclockwise in momentum space.
+Figure~\ref{fig:mf_solution}c plots the normalized Anderson pseudospin vector, $\hat{\vec d}_{\vec k}=\vec d_{\vec k}/|\vec d_{\vec k}|$, revealing a skyrmion-like texture.
 The out-of-plane pseudospin component $\hat d_{\vec k}^z$ encodes the joint occupation of states at $\vec k$ and $-\vec k$: $\hat d_{\vec k}^z=1$ indicates that both states are occupied, while $\hat d_{\vec k}^z=-1$ indicates that both are empty.
 In the normal state, $\hat d_{\vec k}^z$ exhibits a sharp domain wall at the Fermi surface, switching abruptly between $\pm 1$.
 In the superconducting state, pairing between $\vec k$ and $-\vec k$ smooths this domain wall.
 Because the normal-state Fermi surface has only $C_3$ symmetry, $\epsilon_{\vec k}=\epsilon_{C_3\vec k}$, the resulting $\hat d_{\vec k}^z$ has a $C_6$ symmetry.
+Since the mapping $\vec k\rightarrow \hat d_{\vec k}$ wraps the unit sphere once, it has a skyrmion (Pontryagin) index $1$, which serves as the topological invariant of the chiral superconductor.
 In rhombohedral multilayer graphene, however, $\hat d_{\vec k}^z$ still varies sharply in momentum space near the overlap of the electron and hole Fermi surfaces.
 This behavior originates from the unusual normal-state dispersion, which is exceptionally flat near the $K$ point but rises rapidly at larger $|\vec k|$, producing the so-called “Berry-trashcan” profile~\cite{bernevig2025berry}.
 As we show below, this distinctive pseudospin structure plays a central role in determining the orbital magnetization of the superconducting state in rhombohedral multilayer graphene.